Health and Safety Protocols and Procedures

-UMD faculty and staff have been working hard throughout the summer to prepare a fall semester that will be academically productive, exciting and as safe as possible.
-An updated schedule of classes with final course options is available on Testudo, including the face-to-face, blended or online delivery method for each course.
+UMD faculty and staff have been working hard to prepare a spring semester that will be academically productive, exciting and as safe as possible.
+An updated schedule of classes with course options is available on Testudo.
 Students who need further assistance should contact their academic advisers.

 About 25 percent of classes will be taught in-person for the Spring 2021 semester.
 View your Testudo Student Schedule to see the delivery method for each registered section for the Spring 2021 semester.

 The university is using in-person and remote course options to maximize flexibility and equity of access and to accommodate the needs of students and faculty who may not be able to return to campus because of risks associated with COVID-19.
-Given that fall registration is still ongoing, students who wish to take courses remotely can seek to build a schedule exclusively of online courses, as long as the courses of their interest are available.
+Students who wish to take courses remotely can seek to build a schedule exclusively of online courses, as long as the courses of their interest are available.

 Anticipating the potential for unanticipated absences during the pandemic, self-certified notes will serve as documentation for COVID-19-related absences or missed course expectations.
 In providing academic accommodations for students, faculty should consider alternative assignments and make-up work.
 These course policies should be noted clearly in the syllabus.